 4.1.1.
 Population and Sample of the Study

 The research is relevant to Nigeria.
-The research focuses on pension issues as they relate to pensioners in the Nigerian economy's public and private sectors.
+Research will be done on pension issues as they relate to pensioners in the Nigerian economy's public and private sectors.

 4.1.2.
 Sources of Data Collection